Home » Beauty » Hair » Senegalese Twists: 47 Gorgeous Ideas to Help You Slay this Look

 pretty lady wearing short Senegalese twists

-These twists aren’t long.
+Short Senegalese twists are the way to go if you want a low-maintenance hairstyle that offers convenience and style.
 They stop just around your neck or may go a tad lower.

 lady wearing very short Senegalese twists